About Mark Levy

-After leaving a law enforcement career in 1993 following some incidents that acclaimed national media in Miami, being truly undecided about long term career plans, and and a strong personal desire to follow interests in video technolgy prevailed.
+After leaving a law enforcement career in 1993 following historical incidents that acclaimed national media attention in Miami, being truly undecided about long term career plans, and and a strong personal desire to follow interests in video technolgy prevailed.

 During this era VHS and BetaMax and Industrial 3/4" were the three recordable video media formats.
 The opportunity to apply the recording of depositions during the litigation process was becoming very poular and in demand.
 1.)
 For memorializing the testimony 2.)
 Intimidating the witness to tell the truth.
 3.)
 To review facial expressions.
 Mark Levy founded Accurate Video Services, Inc. in 1988 with the support of many of Miami's finest Court Reporting agencies catering directly to the legal community.